 Several works have been conducted on obfuscation techniques for Web search queries.
-TrackMeNot (TMN) [18] is proposed as a Firefox plugin to randomly issue dummy queries from predefined Rich Site Summary (RSS) feeds.
-GooPIR is a standalone application for noise addition to Google queries [12], which modifies the user queries by adding dummy keywords, and then the search results are re-ranked locally based on the original user queries.
-PRivacy model for the Web (PRAW) [32] is another technique, which continuously generates fake queries in different topics of interest of the user.
+TrackMeNot (TMN) [12] is proposed as a Firefox plugin to randomly issue dummy queries from predefined RSS feeds.
+GooPIR is a standalone application for noise addition to Google queries [8], which extends and modifies the user queries by adding dummy keywords, and then the search results are reranked locally based on the original user queries.
+PRivacy model for the Web (PRAW) [21] is another technique, which continuously generates fake queries in different topics of interest of the user.

 Few studies have been conducted on obfuscation methods for other Web data, such as social networks.
-Weinsberg et al. [37] studied the impact of obfuscation on the utility of recommendation systems with different classifiers.
-Salman et al. [31] and Li et al. [23] proposed methodologies to prevent inference attacks against published data by distorting data before making it publicly available while providing utility guarantee.
-A study by Chen et al. [7] investigated the effectiveness of different obfuscation strategies and policies for online social networks and proposed a novel obfuscation strategy based on the χ^2 feature selection metric without requiring knowledge about the classifier used by an adversary.
+Weinsberg et al. [25] studied the impact of obfuscation on the utility of recommendation systems with different classifiers.
+Salman et al. [20] and Li et al. [14] proposed methodologies to prevent inference attacks against published data by distorting data before making it publicly available while providing utility guarantee.
+A study by Chen et al. [6] investigated the effectiveness of different obfuscation strategies and policies for online social networks and proposed a novel obfuscation strategy based on the $\chi^2$ feature selection metric without requiring knowledge about the classifier used by an adversary.

 On the other hand, only limited works have considered quantifying privacy in Web data.
-Peddinti et al. [30] evaluated the privacy guarantees offered by the TMN based on machine learning classifiers.
-Gervais et al. [14] also evaluated the query obfuscation techniques such as TMN and fake query generation, by learning the linkability between users' original and fake queries via machine learning algorithms.
-Balsa et al. [3] performed qualitative analysis on six existing obfuscation techniques by investigating their privacy characteristics.
+Peddinti et al. [19] evaluated the privacy guarantees offered by the TMN based on machine learning classifiers.
+Gervais et al. [9] also evaluated the query obfuscation techniques such as TMN and fake query generation, by learning the linkability between users' original and fake queries via machine learning algorithms.
+Balsa et al. [1] performed qualitative analysis on six existing obfuscation techniques by investigating their privacy characteristics.
 The study provides insights into the deficiencies of existing solutions however, it did not analyze and compare the techniques quantitatively.
-Another study by Chow et al. [8] proposed two features that could be used to differentiate TMN dummy queries from real user queries.
+Another study by Chow et al. [7] proposed two features that could be used to differentiate TMN dummy queries from real user queries.

-A recent work by Biega et al. [4] studied quantifying privacy risk in Web data by manually developing rules for sensitive key-value pairs and performing probabilistic calculation of the rules based on user's search history.
+A recent work by Biega et al. [2] studied quantifying privacy risk in Web data by manually developing rules for sensitive key-value pairs and performing probabilistic calculation of the rules based on user's search history.
 Rule-based approaches are time-consuming as well as non-reliable for real-time risk prediction.
-A ranking-based Information Retrieval-centric approach to privacy risk evaluation in online communities is proposed by Biega et al. [5].
+A ranking-based Information Retrieval-centric approach to privacy risk evaluation in online communities is proposed by Biega et al. [3].
 This approach uses ranking as a means of modelling a rational adversary who targets the most afflicted users.
-In [26], a framework for computing privacy scores of users in online social networks was proposed based on the sensitivity and visibility of a set of profile items.
+A framework for computing privacy scores of users in online social networks was proposed based on two aspects, the sensitivity and visibility of a set of profile items, such as real name, email, relationship status, and phone number [17].